-and welcome to our German word of the Day.
-And today, we’ll do something really special, because today, we’ll have a look at the meaning of the non-separable prefix
+And today, we’ll have a look at the meanings of the non-separable prefix

 And out of all prefixes, er- is definitely the most distinguished one.